JSRocksHQ/jsrockshq.github.io/README.md

 ![es6rocks](https://raw.githubusercontent.com/es6rocks/es6rocks.github.io/master/images/es6rocks.png)

 # How to contribute
-Contribute for the ES6Rocks is easy, choose what type of contribution you want.
+Contribute to ES6Rocks is easy, choose what type of contribution you want.

 ## Writing and article
 ES6Rocks website is built with [Harmonic](https://github.com/es6rocks/harmonic/), our static site generator.